 Rahmatika Dewi is a doctoral student at the International Education Development Program of the Graduate School of Humanities and Social Sciences, Hiroshima University.
 She holds a master’s degree in Educational Development from Hiroshima University.
 Her research interests include job sustainability especially in the digitalization and Industry 4.0 era, skills for the future of work, higher education institutions (HEIs) and industries nexus, and HEIs curriculum reforms.
 Her research is situated in Indonesia.
-From April 2021, Rahmatika assists in social media management and information dissemination of NERPS activities in English.
+Rahmatika assists in social media management and information dissemination of NERPS activities in English since April 2021.

 Former Student Fellows and Research Assistants